steve-bate/activitypub-testsuite/README.md

 Server-independent, full-automated test suite primary focused on ActivityPub server compliance testing.

 > [!NOTE]
 > The original proof-of-concept projects have been retired.
 Although a few PRs were accepted for issues found with the test framework, the project developers were mostly disinterested.
-I'll be focusing on using the test framework to test my own server implementation called [FIRM](https://github.com/steve-bate/firm)
+I'll be focusing on using the test framework to test my own server implementation called [FIRM](https://github.com/steve-bate/firm) using the [firm-aptesting](https://github.com/steve-bate/firm-testing) software.

 > [!WARNING]
 > This is an exploratory proof-of-concept.
 It works, but if you're looking for a simple, easy-to-use, low effort tool, this isn't it.
 The current documentation is minimal and mostly intended to support collaboration with server developers rather than to support the creation of test support code for new servers.
 If there's enough interest, that will change over time.